 Coatings that have a maximum overcoating window shall not be overcoated after that time without appropriate surface preparation as provided in writing by the Coating Manufacturer.
-The overcoat window will be calculated from data supplied by the Coating Manufacturer using the ambient conditions at the site.
+The overcoat window will be calculated from data supplied by the Coating Manufacturer using the ambient conditions at the Site.

 216.12.01.05 Primer - Primer shall not be applied until the cleaned steel surface meets specification requirements.
 Once specification requirements are met for a substrate, the primer must be applied within 8 hours.
 The substrate if protected will be assumed to continue to meet the specification for 8 hours unless obvious contamination has occurred.
-This will be at the sole discretion of the Ministry Representative.
+Determination of this will be at the sole discretion of the Ministry Representative.

 Primer shall be applied to specification requirements.
-Should the specification requirements be different than the Coating Manufacturer's application instructions then the decision as to which is followed will be made at the sole discretion of the Ministry Representative.
+Should the specification requirements be different than the Coating Manufacturer's application instructions then the more stringent specification shall apply unless otherwise approved by the Ministry Representative.